What is Translation Memory? Complete Guide to TM [2026]

 | Consistency | 100% for exact matches | Variable |

-Translation Memory doesn't translate—it recalls previous human translations.
+Translation Memory doesn't translate — it recalls previous human translations.
 Machine Translation generates new translations algorithmically.
-Modern workflows often combine both.
+Modern workflows often combine both, and that's where things get interesting.

 How Does Translation Memory Work?